Schizotypal personality disorder: Epidemiology

 The reported prevalence of StPD in community studies ranges from 1.37% in a Norwegian sample, to 4.6% in an American sample.
 A large American study found a lifetime prevalence of 3.9%, with somewhat higher rates among men (4.2%) than women (3.7%).
 It may be uncommon in clinical populations, with reported rates of up to 1.9%.
 It has been estimated to be prevalent among up to 5.2% of the general population.
 Together with other cluster A personality disorders, it is also very common among homeless people who show up at drop-in centers, according to a 2008 New York study.
 The study did not address homeless people who do not show up at drop-in centers.
 Schizotypal disorder may be overdiagnosed in Russia and other post-Soviet states.

 Schizotypal can be diagnosed in early childhood, with diagnostic validity beginning at age five.
 Though the prevalence is not yet established, one study found a prevalence of definite psychotic symptoms in children of 5.9% and 10.2%.

 Common comorbidities

 StPD can be diagnosed alongside other disorders, including borderline personality disorder (BPD), attention-deficit disorder, social anxiety disorder, and autism spectrum disorder.
 Comorbidities such as these can influence and potentially interfere with an individual's diagnosis of StPD.
 People who are treatment-resistant to obsessive–compulsive disorder (OCD) behavioral therapy and medication that also display odd or eccentric behaviors could contribute to the coexistence of obsessive–compulsive disorder with schizotypal disorder.
 In the case that StPD precedes a diagnosis of schizophrenia, the StPD diagnosis is maintained but marked as premorbid.
+Common comorbidities include the following: